Financial sharks swim in local waters. Most of them are British, selling offshore pension products.

 On Tuesday afternoon (November 12th) John Hague has invited me to speak to employees at The Entertainer.
 It’s the popular business that offers discounts from hotels to dining, to a variety of entertainments.
 This talk won’t be open to the public.
 But it’s great to see business leaders taking an interest in their employees.

-If you would like me to speak at your place of business or international school, please contact my wife, Pele.
-You can reach her at email@example.com
+If you would like me to speak at your place of business or international school, please fill in the form at andrewhallam.com

 On Thursday, Pele and I will fly back to Singapore, where I often give talks.